waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Interacting with the Pikachu at (10, 5) while having a Pokémon with Surf in the party has no effect. **Outcome:** The Pikachu briefly disappeared and reappeared, but the interaction failed to produce dialogue and the blocking scientist remains.

 # II.
 Key Discoveries & Lessons Learned
-- **Trust But Verify (CRITICAL):** I exhibited strong confirmation bias by assuming my `automated_path_navigator` was broken when it failed in Pewter City.
-The tool was correctly reporting an unreachable map partition, but I wasted dozens of turns trying to "fix" it instead of questioning my own flawed understanding of the map. **Lesson Reinforced:** I MUST trust my tool outputs as the default assumption.
-Before debugging a tool, I must first verify the game state and question my own assumptions.
+- **Confirmation Bias (CRITICAL):** I exhibited strong confirmation bias by assuming my `automated_path_navigator` was broken when it failed in Pewter City.
+I repeatedly fed it incorrect starting coordinates based on a hallucinated position instead of trusting the Game State Information.
+The tool was correctly reporting an unreachable map partition. **Lesson Reinforced:** I MUST trust my tool outputs as the default assumption and always verify my own position and assumptions against the game state before debugging a tool.
-- **Critical Directive Failure - Deferral of Tasks (CRITICAL):** I have repeatedly deferred critical maintenance tasks like fixing tools or cleaning my notepad. **Lesson Reinforced:** All maintenance and data management tasks are the absolute highest priority and MUST be performed successfully in the current turn.
+- **Critical Directive Failure - Deferral of Tasks (CRITICAL):** I have repeatedly deferred critical maintenance tasks like fixing tools or cleaning my notepad by setting them as future goals. **Lesson Reinforced:** All maintenance and data management tasks are the absolute highest priority and MUST be performed successfully in the current turn.
 Deferring tasks is an invalid strategy.
 - **Agent Utilization Failure:** I failed to use my `multi_stage_navigator` agent when faced with the exact complex navigation puzzle it was designed for in Pewter City, instead resorting to a flawed manual approach. **Lesson Reinforced:** I must proactively use my custom agents for the tasks they were built for.
-- **Strategic Tool Use (Pathfinder):** For complex navigation, I must break the problem down into smaller, intermediate sub-goals instead of trying to force a single, long path.
 - **Puzzle State Persistence:** Leaving and re-entering the Pewter Museum does **not** reset the internal puzzle state.
 - **Map Marker Discipline (WARPS):** I must mark every warp tile (both entry and exit) with '🚪' immediately after using it to improve my navigational memory and avoid getting lost in complex areas.